Generative Transformer for Accurate and Reliable Salient Object Detection: Accurate and Reliable Salient Object Detection via Generative Transformer

-where \enquote{$\textit{concat}$} denotes the channel-wise concatenation operation, \enquote{$\textit{rcab}$} is the residual channel attention block \cite{rca_eccv}, \enquote{$\textit{conv}$} is a $3\times3$ convolutional layer and \enquote{$\textit{msd}$} is the multi-scale dilated convolutional block \cite{denseaspp} to obtain a one-channel saliency map $s=f_{\theta_{2}}(\{t_l\}_{l=1}^4)$.
-Note that, $\theta=\{\theta_1,\theta_2\}$ indicates the entire parameters of our salient object detection network, and $\theta_{1}$ represents the parameters of the encoder, $\theta_{2}$ represents the parameters of the decoder. $f_\theta(x)$ can produce directly the saiency map for RGB image $x$.
-For RGB-D saliency detection, we perform early fusion by simply concatenating the RGB image and depth data at input layer, and feed it to a $3\times3$ convolutional layer to generate new input tensor $x'$ with channel size of 3, which is then feed to the saliency generator $\theta$.
+The detailed structure of the decoder can be formulated as $s=f_{\theta_\text{msd}}(f_{\theta_\text{rcab}}[(\{t'_l\}_{l=1}^4)])$, where $[\cdot]$ denotes the channel-wise concatenation operation, $f_{\theta_\text{rcab}}$ is the residual channel attention block~\cite{rca_eccv}, $f_{\theta_\text{msd}}$ is the multi-scale dilated convolutional block~\cite{denseaspp} to obtain a one-channel saliency map.
+Note that, $\theta=\{\theta_1,\theta_2\}$ indicates the entire parameters of our salient object detection network. $f_\theta(x)$ can directly produce the saliency map for RGB image $x$.
+For RGB-D saliency detection, we perform early fusion by simply concatenating the RGB image and depth data at the input layer, and feeding it to a $3\times3$ convolutional layer to generate a new input tensor $x'$ with a channel size of 3, which is then fed to the saliency generator $\theta$.
+With the global context modeling ability, the regression ability of the transformer is proven better than CNN frameworks, leading to better $\theta$ estimation given the same training dataset $D$ with less ambiguity/uncertainty.